MA Childhood Studies

 The “new social study of childhood” is the focus of this innovative MA, which takes a global and multi-disciplinary approach to the study of childhood and youth from 0-18.

 Drawing on sociology, psychology, anthropology, history, philosophy, human geography and inclusive education among others, this programme will give you an understanding of the lives of children and young people in different social, cultural and educational contexts around the world.
 Core modules will give you a sound knowledge of concepts and approaches in the study of childhood, but you’ll also be able to choose optional modules to suit your interests and career aspirations.

 MA Childhood Studies is taught in collaboration with the Centre for Interdisciplinary Childhood and Youth Research (L-CYR), which brings together researchers from across the University who have an interest in research with children and young people.
 It also collaborates with the Centre for Research on Families, Lifecourse and Generations (FLaG) in the School of Sociology and Social Policy, a forum for researchers and research users which offers a wide range of seminars, workshops and training to help you expand your knowledge for a wide range of careers.

 From the beginning of the programme you’ll develop your understanding of childhood and youth through a core module focusing on academic thinking, policy and practice from a range of different perspectives.
 You’ll also learn more about undertaking research with children and young people, gaining the skills and knowledge to conduct research in a range of different settings.

-You’ll also begin to choose from the optional modules on offer.
-Across the programme you’ll choose one or two modules directly related to childhood studies from the range we offer.
+During the programme you’ll choose one or two optional modules directly related to childhood studies from the range we offer.
 If you decide to take only one, you’ll choose another optional module from the Faculty of Education, Social Science and Law to suit your interests and career plans – from racism and ethnicity studies to aspects of international educational management.